simbadMarino/expo_btfs/docs/pages/archive/classic-updates/publishing.md

 When you're ready to distribute your app to end-users, you can create a standalone app binary (an ipa or apk file) and put it in the iOS App Store and the Google Play Store.
-See [Distributing Your App](../distribution/introduction.md).

 The standalone app knows to look for updates at your app's published url, and if you publish an update then the next time a user opens your app they will automatically download the new version.
-The functionality is similar to [CodePush](https://microsoft.github.io/code-push/), but it is built into Expo so you don't need to install anything.

-To configure the way your app handles JS updates, see [Offline Support](../guides/offline-support.md).

 ## Uploading Assets to the CDN

 In order for assets to be uploaded to the CDN, they must be explicitly required somewhere in your application's code.
 Conditionally requiring assets will result in the Metro bundler being unable to detect them and therefore they will not be uploaded when you publish your project.
-A great way to ensure your assets will be uploaded is to make use of [pre-loading and caching assets](../guides/preloading-and-caching-assets.md).

 ## Limitations